-- Support national, state, and regional interoperability initiatives.14 Interoperability has evolved over the years and is a necessity for public safety communications, rather than only a consideration.
-As replacement solutions are considered, project planners should understand what interoperability efforts are underway which may impact system design or advancements.
-Agencies are migrating to regional initiatives and statewide communications systems, as well as gateway approaches that link regional and local systems via the "systems of systems" approach.
-Project planners should coordinate with area leaders and governing bodies to support and align with national, state, and regional interoperability initiatives. - Consider early adoption of new technologies.
-The innovation adoption lifecycle, as shown in Figure 7, is a visual representation of the time agencies tend to adopt new technologies.
-Innovators make up 2.5% of the population, and is the group to be the first to adopt an innovation.
-Early adopters make up 13.5%, and are the second group of individuals who will adopt an innovation.
+the group to be the first to adopt an innovation.
+Early adopters make up 13.5% and are the second group of individuals who will adopt an innovation.
 The early majority consists of 34% of the population.
 This group will adopt a new technology over a varying amount of time and after confirmation of reliability of the innovation.
 Late majority is also 34% of the population and due to their skepticism, they wait until a majority of society has adopted the innovation.
-Laggards are at the end of the innovation adoption lifecycle, make up 16% of the population, and are the last to adopt an innovation, typically due to financial reasons or restrictions.
+Laggards are at the end of the innovation adoption lifecycle, making up 16% of the population, and are the last to adopt an innovation, typically due to financial reasons or restrictions.

-Figure 7: Innovation Adoption Lifecycle
+Figure 5: Innovation Adoption Lifecycle

-Public safety mission critical communications systems have stringent survivability requirements, which make early technology adoption difficult.
+Public safety mission critical communications systems have stringent survivability requirements, which makes early technology adoption difficult.
 Project planners should consider the environment in which public safety users operate and why, for a variety of reasons, they are not usually the first to adopt new technology.
 The risk of jumping in too soon is significant, while tried and tested solutions may be a more reliable model.
 It is important to understand the potential impacts before investing.
-However, there are certainly new technologies for which the public safety agencies can, and should, be the innovators, and consideration should be given to
+However, there are certainly new technologies for which public safety agencies can, and should, be the innovators, and consideration should be given to adopting these technologies to improve response and recovery when the risk to the mission critical nature of the system can be identified and managed.
+It is important to look toward technologies that advertise a forward migration strategy with minimal stranded system exposure.